terakrk/sweet-perdition/src/blog/exquisite-corpse/notes.md

 - Andrew Compton: A London necrophile who escapes prison by pretending to be dead and traveling to New Orleans

+> I maintain that ideal victims are actually more similar than their murdering counterparts.
+An habitual killer needs a vivid personality, even if all that lies beneath the flash and scintillation is a howling emptiness.
+But even before his death, the victim is often more void than substance.

 - Jay Byrne: A serial killer in New Orleans

 - Vinh Tran (Tran): Jay's would-be victim who is drawn to violence and leaves home after his father kicks him out when he finds letters from Tran's violent boyfriend.